 For a different perspective, watch the TED video Why Math Instruction Is Unnecessary.

 It is quite possible that your child will spend all day on the computer.
 With all of the negative media attention surrounding screen time, it is not surprising that many parents are concerned about this.
 Some parents see the computer, including video games, as a mind-numbing activity that “rots your brain”.
-At Sunset Sudbury School, we recognize that computers are the most important tools of modern society and that there are many advantages to playing with them.
-Furthermore, computers and gaming are very social activities at our school in which students engage with each other, learn from each other, and constantly problem-solve together.
+At Sunset Sudbury, we recognize that computers are the most important tools of modern society and that there are many advantages to playing with them.
+Furthermore, computers and gaming are very social activities in our community in which students engage with each other, learn from each other, and constantly problem-solve together.

 Play is exactly what your child should be doing!
 There is a reason that nature has endowed children with an intense need to play in their earliest years of development, at a time when they are learning the most and the fastest than at any other point in later life.
 Not only do children make meaning and construct models of the world through play, they also practice their physical, intellectual, social, and emotional skills.